BrowserStackCE/browserstack-examples-testng/README.md

     set BROWSERSTACK_CONFIG_FILE="src\test\resources\conf\capabilities\bstack-single.yml"
     ```

-  To run the default test scenario (e.g. End to End Scenario) on your own machine, use the following command:
+  To run the default test scenario (e.g. End to End Scenario) on BrowserStack, use the following command:

   Maven: